percona/grafana-dashboards/README.md

-## Grafana dashboards for measuring MySQL performance with Prometheus
+## Grafana dashboards for measuring MySQL and MongoDB performance using Prometheus

-This is a set of Grafana dashboards for MySQL and system monitoring to be used with Prometheus datasource.
+This is a set of Grafana dashboards for database and system monitoring using Prometheus datasource.
-The dashboards rely on the small patch applied on Grafana.
+The dashboards rely on the small patch applied on Grafana (see below).

  * Amazon RDS OS metrics (CloudWatch datasource)
  * Cross Server Graphs
  * Disk Performance
  * Disk Space
+ * MongoDB Cluster Summary
+ * MongoDB Overview
+ * MongoDB ReplSet
+ * MongoDB RocksDB
+ * MongoDB WiredTiger
  * MySQL InnoDB Metrics
  * MySQL InnoDB Metrics Advanced
  * MySQL MyISAM Metrics